This project was the initiative of our Chair Dr. Roger Doudna, a delegate at the 2015 Paris Climate Summit.

 - the use of “Our Impacts” calculation tool was kindly sponsored by Ecometrica, the Edinburgh based software company.

-In 2006, a study had been commissioned about the Ecological Footprint of the Community.
+In 2006, a study (by GEN Europe, the Sustainable Development Research Center (SDRC) and the Stockholm Institute of Environment) was commissioned to calculate the Ecological Footprint of the Community.
 The overall result was 2.71 global hectares (gha)/resident, with guests achieving 2.10 gha/resident.
 Combining the two resulted in a weighted ecological footprint of 2.56 gha/resident (then assessed as roughly half the UK average).

-the Community Carbon Footprint Report from 2015 indicated
+the Carbon Footprint Report of 2015 indicated an average

-an average of 9.5 tonnes CO2e, effectively the UK average.
+of 9.5 tonnes CO2e per person, effectively the UK average.

 NB.
 As there – always – are calculation definition differences, please read this 2013 figure for comparison purposes only.